juliangut/doctrine-base-repositories/README.md

 ##### remove

-In the same fashion as `add` this will remove the entity and flush the action.
+In the same fashion as `add` this will remove the entity.

 ```php
 /* @var \Jgut\Doctrine\Repository\RelationalRepository $manager */